Ilia Topuria

 Ilia Topuria (ილია თოფურია; born January 21, 1997) is a Georgian and Spanish professional mixed martial artist.
-He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Lightweight Champion.
-A professional since 2015, Topuria is the former UFC Featherweight Champion, becoming the first Georgian and Spanish fighter to win a UFC championship.
-As of November 18, 2025, he is #2 in the UFC men's pound-for-pound rankings.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Lightweight Champion and Featherweight Champion, becoming the first Georgian and Spanish fighter to win a UFC championship and first undefeated fighter to win UFC championships in two divisions.
+As of June 16, 2026, he is #1 in the Meta UFC lightweight rankings, and #5 in the UFC men's pound-for-pound rankings.

 Background

 Topuria was born in Halle Westfalen, Germany. to Georgian parents who were refugees from Abkhazia.
 At the age of seven, Topuria moved to Georgia with his family and started practicing Greco-Roman wrestling at a local school.
 After the Russo-Georgian War, at the age of 15, they once again relocated, this time to Alicante, Spain.
-In 2015, he made his debut as a professional in local competitions.
-Topuria has an older brother, Aleksandre Topuria, who is also a professional mixed martial artist signed to the UFC.
+He began training Brazilian jiu-jitsu at Climent gym at the age of 15, before switching over to mixed martial arts.
+In 2014, Topuria won a silver medal at the IBJJF European 2014 Brazilian Jiu-Jitsu tournament in the juniors category.
+In 2015, Topuria made his debut as a professional in local competitions.

 Mixed martial arts career

 Early career

 Topuria started his career with four straight submission wins on the Spanish regional scene and won a belt in Mix Fight Events promotion.
-In 2018, he competed in his first international fight in Cage MMA Finland.
-In the same year, in May, he became the first Georgian black belt in Brazilian Jiu-jitsu alongside his brother Alex Topuria.
+In 2018, he competed in his first international fight at Cage MMA Finland.
+In May 2018, he became the first Georgian black belt in Brazilian Jiu-jitsu alongside his brother, Alex Topuria.
 Months later he received the opportunity to fight for the Cage Warriors Bantamweight Championship at the Lotto Arena in Antwerp, Belgium.
 Ilia failed to make the agreed weight so despite winning the fight quickly, he did not get the belt.

 In 2019, he signed with Brave Combat Federation.
 Ilia made his promotional debut in Bogotá, Colombia, defeating Luis Gomez in the first round by submission; which earned him the award for best performance of the night.
 On November 15, 2019, in Bahrain, he won his second fight in BRAVE by defeating Steven Goncalves by KO in the first round.